Skip to content

 “Anti-wrinkle products are only for mature skin”

 False.
 Prevention starts long before wrinkles appear.
 From age 25 onward, collagen production and skin elasticity begin to decline.
-Early signs of aging may appear, such as fine lines, slight loss of elasticity, and dullness of the complexion.
+Early signs of aging may appear, such as fine lines and dullness.

-To delay the appearance of wrinkles and maintain a radiant skin, we recommend antioxidant-rich skincare products such as the Moisturize Intense Serum or the C+ Detox Intense Serum
+To delay wrinkles, we recommend antioxidant-rich products like the Moisturize Intense Serum or the C+ Detox Intense Serum.

 “Black skin doesn’t need anti-aging care”

 False.
 All skin types age.
-Even though melanin provides better natural protection against UV rays, darker skin tones still experience:
+Even though melanin provides better natural protection against UV rays, darker skin tones still experience loss of firmness and oxidative stress.

 4. Misconceptions About Sensitive Skin